camunda/camunda-docs-manual/content/update/minor/79-to-710/_index.md

 ## DB2 Specifics

-Within this release the `ACT_IDX_JOB_HANDLER` index is removed because causes problems on db2 databases.
-It could happen during applying the upgrade scripts an error message to occur which states that the index does not exist.
-This is not a real problem and you can continue with the upgrade procedure.
+Due to problems with DB2 databases the `ACT_IDX_JOB_HANDLER` index has been removed.
+When applying the upgrade scripts it might happen, that an error message occurs which points out, that the removed index is missing.
+If you should face this error message, please ignore it and continue with the upgrade procedure.

 # Full Distribution